 Installing feedback tools, like chat boxes and online surveys, can help you gather ideas on what your users are really thinking.

 Here’s an example of what our feedback tool looks like:

-Here’s an example from Vero of a customer satisfaction survey, which can also help to uncover insights on any bottlenecks or hang ups your visitors may experience on your landing page:
+Here’s an example of a customer satisfaction survey from Vero.
+These surveys can uncover insights on any bottlenecks or hang-ups your visitors may experience on your landing page: